 Household Words was an English weekly magazine edited and co-owned by Charles Dickens in the 1850s.

 Dickens was a big fan of Shakespeare and named it after a line from Henry V “Familiar in his mouth as household words.”
 The journal contained a mixture of fiction and non-fiction.
 A large amount of the non-fiction dealt with the social issues of the time and debates about issues such as crime, education and housing.

 A Child’s History of England.

 A Child’s History of England is a book by Charles Dickens that first appeared in serial form in Household Words, running from January 25 1851 to December 10 1853.
 Dickens dedicated the book to “My own dear children, whom I hope it may help, bye and bye, to read with interest larger and better books on the same subject”.
 The history covered the period between 50 BC and 1689, ending with a chapter summarising events from then until the accession of Queen Victoria.

-In order to boost slumping sales, Dickens serialized his own novel, Hard Times, in weekly parts between April 1 and August 12, 1854.
+In order to boost slumping sales, Dickens serialized his own novel, Hard Times, in Household Words, in weekly parts between April 1 and August 12, 1854.
 It had the desired effect, more than doubling the journal’s circulation.

 A number of other significant articles written by Charles Dickens were published in Household Words, including the following which you can read at The Circumlocution Office (in chronological order):

 - The Amusements of the People (Pt.
 1) (March, 1850).
 Explored popular theatre, with a visit to the Royal Victoria.